MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/experimental-features.md

 ```

 ### PSCommandWithArgs

+> [!NOTE]
+> This feature became mainstream in PowerShell 7.5-preview.5.

 This feature enables the `-CommandWithArgs` parameter for `pwsh`.
 This parameter allows you to
 execute a PowerShell command with arguments.
 Unlike `-Command`, this parameter populates the `$args`